MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/purchasing-how-process-purchase-returns-cancellations.md

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Delete Invoiced Purchase Return Orders**, and then choose the related link.
 2. Fill in the fields as necessary, and then choose the **OK** button.
 3. Alternatively, delete the individual purchase return orders manually.

+## <a name="see-related-training-at-microsoft-learnlearnpathsreturn-items-dynamics-365-business-central"></a>See Related Training at [Microsoft Learn](/learn/paths/return-items-dynamics-365-business-central/)

 ## <a name="see-also"></a>See Also
 [Purchasing](purchasing-manage-purchasing.md)